econia-labs/econia/doc/doc-site/docs/off-chain/events.md

 For each fill a [`user::FillEvent`] is emitted to the [`user::MarketEventHandlesForMarketAccount`] for the maker side only.

-If the swap order does not fill the maximum specified base amount during the function call in which it was placed, a [`user::CancelOrderEvent`] is emitted to the associated [`market::MarketEventHandlesForMarket`] with the same reasons as for a [market order].
+If the swap order does not fill the maximum specified base amount during the function call in which it was placed, a [`user::CancelOrderEvent`] is emitted to the associated [`market::MarketEventHandlesForMarket`] with the same reasons as for a [swap order with a signing swapper].

 ### Maker self cancel